Applying the right QR code size to your campaigns can significantly contribute to its success, as it guarantees recognition and engagement.

 The right QR code generator to partner with can determine the success of your overall QR code marketing campaign.

-This software provides you with multiple design options for your QR code and robust, powerful tracking analysis of your QR code scans!
-Create your QR code with QRtiger now!
+This software provides you with multiple design options for your QR code and robust, powerful tracking analysis of your QR code scans.

 Make sure the QR code is at least 1.2 inches (3–4 cm) in dimension for people to be able to scan it!

-What is the minimum size of QR code?
+What is the minimum size of the QR code?

-For QR codes on business card, the estimated size for it should at least be 0.8 x 0.8 inches.
+For QR codes on business cards, the estimated size for it should at least be 0.8 x 0.8 inches.

 Moreover, the minimum size of a QR code on a billboard 20 meters (65 feet) from where a passer-by would be scanning it would be about 2 meters (6.5 feet) across.